ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 their current view of the protocol, since the crashed gateway may have been in the middle of executing the protocol when it crashed.

-After that, the gateways agree on the current state of the protocol.
+After that, the gateways MUST agree on the current state of the protocol.

 ## Recovery Messages